-Training will include exposure to a wide range of oral surgery care and multi-disciplinary care delivered by specialists and consultants in a range of dental and medical disciplines.
+Training will include exposure to a wide range of OS care and multi-disciplinary care delivered by specialists and consultants in a range of dental and medical disciplines.

 The duration of training will be dictated by the time taken to achieve all the learning outcomes.
-Relevant prior experience may help trainees to achieve some of the required competencies more quickly, however, current recruitment for trainees in Oral Surgery cannot approve prior learning due to legislation.
+Relevant prior experience may help trainees to achieve some of the required competencies more quickly, however, current recruitment for trainees in OS cannot approve prior learning due to legislation.
 Approved prior education and learning (APEL) is available for other specialty training.
-At present current legislation (The European Primary and Specialist Dental Qualifications Regulations 1998 (legislation.gov.uk) means that training must be a minimum of 3 years for Oral Surgery and Orthodontics.
-For most trainees undertaking the new Oral Surgery Curriculum the expected duration will be 3- 4 years and this will be regularly reviewed once the curriculum is being used and is in practice.
+At present current legislation, https://documents.com/The European Primary and Specialist Dental Qualifications Regulations 1998 means that training must be a minimum of three years for OS and orthodontics.
+For most trainees undertaking the new OS curriculum the expected duration will be three to four years and this will be regularly reviewed once the curriculum is being used and is in practice.

-The main changes to this curriculum compared with the previous version are:-
+The main changes to this curriculum compared with the previous version are:

-- The generic elements of the curriculum have increased emphasis on patient safety, leadership, and management skills, which will also require more time allocated to their delivery and attainment. - It will also be necessary, due to the increased co-morbidities of the ageing patient population, resulting in more complex patient care.
-The medical complexity of patients with age is recognized, those surviving cancer and many patients on novel medications, including New oral anticoagulants, provides a significant increase in the patient need for Oral Surgery led clinics for high-risk extractions to minimise complications and improve patient safety (GIRFT).
+- the generic elements of the curriculum have increased emphasis on patient safety, leadership, and management skills, which will also require more time allocated to their delivery and attainment - it will also be necessary, due to the increased co-morbidities of the ageing patient population, resulting in more complex patient care.
+The medical complexity of patients with age is recognized, those surviving cancer and many patients on novel medications, including New oral anticoagulants, provides a significant increase in the patient need for Oral Surgery led clinics for high-risk extractions to minimise complications and improve patient safety (GIRFT Hospital Dentistry 2021)

-- As surgery is associated with more surgical and medical risks for the patient, there are increasing technological advances are improving patient safety.
-There are many technical advances related to oral surgery being introduced, including imaging (Magnetic resonance imaging (MRI) replacing conventional radiation imaging and Magnetic Resonance Neurography), augmented reality for surgery, ultrasound drill replacing conventional tools, thus there is a significant challenge in the technical aspect of training. - The new curriculum also addresses issues raised by GIRFT that significant proportion of clinical delivery, by Oral Surgery in secondary care, is based in TMD and orofacial pain, that currently is not recognised or recorded eLogbook activity, as it is non-surgical.
-In recognition of this need this domain has been expanded. - A new domain has been introduced 'Capabilities in Practice (CiPs) (the high-level outcomes of training)' similar to the new medical surgical curricula.
-This domain is an essential part of training to ensure that the trainee demonstrates the ability to plan, lead and execute clinics, operating lists, walk in emergencies and ongoing patient care, often required in managing patients at risk of medical related osteonecrosis for example. - The new curriculum also increases multi-disciplinary working in many domains.
+- as surgery is associated with more surgical and medical risks for the patient, there are increasing technological advances are improving patient safety.
+There are many technical advances related to OS being introduced, including imaging (Magnetic Resonance Imaging (MRI) replacing conventional radiation imaging and Magnetic Resonance Neurography), augmented reality for surgery, ultrasound drill replacing conventional tools, thus there is a significant challenge in the technical aspect of training - the new curriculum also addresses issues raised by GIRFT Hospital Dentistry 2021 that significant proportion of clinical delivery, by OS in secondary care, is based in TMD and orofacial pain, that currently is not recognised or recorded eLogbook activity as it is non-surgical.
+In recognition of this need this domain has been expanded - a new domain has been introduced 'Capabilities in Practice (CiPs) (the HLOs) similar to the new medical surgical curricula.
+This domain is an essential part of training to ensure that the trainee demonstrates the ability to plan, lead and execute clinics, operating lists, walk in emergencies and ongoing patient care, often required in managing patients at risk of medical related osteonecrosis for example - the new curriculum also increases multi-disciplinary working in many domains.